-The business of the CIA is always cloaked in mystery, especially when it comes to CIA black sites - locations deliberately kept “off the books” so the activities conducted there cannot be questioned.
+The business of the CIA is always cloaked in mystery, especially when it comes to CIA black sites - locations deliberately kept “off-the-books” so the activities conducted there cannot be questioned.

 In 2009, President Barack Obama signed an executive order to limit enhanced interrogations and stop sites like Guantanamo from admitting new prisoners.
-Then, in 2018, President Donald Trump reversed the order, bringing the topic of CIA black sites back into the public consciousness.
+But in 2018, President Donald Trump reversed the order, bringing the topic of CIA black sites back into the public consciousness.

 The History Of Secret US Prisons Goes Further Back Than The War On Terror

 Though the infamous Guantanamo facility opened in 2002, the history of the United States operating secret prisons goes back much farther than the fight against terror.
 And some black sites have even existed on US soil.

 Japanese internment camps are an early example of this, but even traditional prisons like Alcatraz and USP Marion have been the location of clandestine unconstitutional acts against prisoners.
 In both these cases, the facilities were publicly known to contain the country's most ruthless law-breakers, which made it easy for Americans to ignore what went on inside the buildings' walls.

 These locations also have a history of using less-than-legal techniques for all manner of purposes, including the quelling of dissidence from political prisoners.

 The Line Between Enhanced Interrogation And Torture Blurs At Black Sites